paulo-granthon/agitate.nvim/README.md

 #### Repo

-- `:AgitateRepoCreateGitHub` - Create a new remote repository on GitHub.
+- `:AgitateRepoCreate` - Create a new remote repository on GitHub.
   Uses the repository name provided as an optional argument **_or_** the current directory as the repository name if no argument is provided.